Disservin/fastchess/README.md

     higher than 2 does not really make sense.

 - `-openings file=NAME format=FORMAT [order=ORDER] [plies=PLIES] [start=START]`
+  If no opening book is specified, every game will start from the standard position.

   - `NAME` - name of the file containing the openings
   - `FORMAT` - format of the file